DongzeHE/scpca-docs/docs/faq.md

 You will need to [install and load the `Seurat` package](https://satijalab.org/seurat/articles/install.html) to work with Seurat objects.

-For libraries that only contain RNA-sequencing data (i.e. do not have an ADT library found in the `altExp` of the `SingleCellExperiment` object), you can use the following commands:
+For libraries that only contain RNA-seq data (i.e., do not have an ADT library found in the `altExp` of the `SingleCellExperiment` object), you can use the following commands:

 ```r
 library(Seurat)